Translations

 Introduction

 House Mountain hike #175 (my eleventh hike there this year) is in the record!
 (This was also my 39th hike on “My Mountain” with “bionic” joints.)
+The hike was earlier today.

-My ol' truck and I had attempted to get to House Mountain, about 12 miles away, on Christmas Day, when the six inches of snow was still on the ground.
+My ol' truck and I had attempted to get to House Mountain, about seven miles away, on Christmas Day, when six inches of snow was still on the ground.
 That day, the weather was mostly cloudy.
-The high was 28F.
+The high was 28 degrees Fahrenheit.
 I had hopes!
 We tried three different routes, but the snow and ice on the roads stopped us.
-We could have gone another, longer and easier, route, but Hogskin Road would have been impossible, probably.
+We could have gone another, longer and easier, route, but Hogskin Road would have been impossible, most likely.
 Beaten, but not defeated, we returned home.

-Photos and Comments
+Photographs and Comments

 Today, I just “hiked” the two little loop trails.
 I will explain.

 I had walked back, past the information board, in the upper parking area.
-(I always touch my photo, on the information board.)
+(I always touch my photograph, on the information board.)
 I hiked back down to my truck, in the lower parking area.
-The above photo shows my truck prominently.
+The above photograph shows my truck prominently.
 Twelve other vehicles were parked.
 My truck was number thirteen!
 Realizing that, my truck told me to get him out of there!
 He didn't want to be number thirteen!

 Conclusion